Montreal, We're Taking This Offline — I'm Now a Circle Community Lead

 Saturday, May 2 at 12:00 PM ET — Circle Montreal's first meetup.

 We're meeting at Bah!
 Café, a Brazilian coffee shop in the Plateau that feels more like someone's kitchen than a café — in the best way.
-Pão de queijo (delicious Brazilian cheese bread), strong coffee, colourful furniture, amazing decor, and the kind of warm energy that makes you want to stay way longer than you planned.
+Pão de queijo (delicious Brazilian cheese bread), strong coffee, amazing decor, and the kind of warm energy that makes you want to stay way longer than you planned.
 It's a 4-minute walk from Mont-Royal station (orange line), exit via Rue Berri.

 Did I mention coffee and snacks are on us? ☕🍪